-The Sucuba project is located some 10 kilometres to the northwest of Palito and the Company has submitted applications for two tenements totalling 10,815 hectares.
+The Sucuba project is located some 10 kilometres to the northwest of Palito and the Company holds two exploration licences applications totalling 10,449 hectares.
 The Company has conducted exploration work in the past on this area where the main gold anomaly is centred on a small garimpeiro pit.
 Initial geochemistry highlighted anomalous gold values over an east-west area of 800 metres by 150 metres and a limited historic drill programme returned a number of gold values associated with structural controls including 0.50metres at 20.42g/t Au.
 The area would appear to potentially host a polymetallic deposit with high lead, silver and zinc values having been returned.